gardener/gardener/docs/extensions/conventions.md

 Historically, Gardener extensions used to generate kubeconfigs with client certificates for components they deploy into the shoot control plane.
 For this, they reused the shoot cluster CA secret (`ca`) to issue new client certificates.
-With [gardener/gardener#4661](https://github.com/gardener/gardener/issues/4661) we moved away from using client certificates in favor of short-lived auto-rotated `ServiceAccount` tokens.
+With [gardener/gardener#4661](https://github.com/gardener/gardener/issues/4661) we moved away from using client certificates in favor of short-lived, auto-rotated `ServiceAccount` tokens.
 These tokens are managed by gardener-resource-manager's [`TokenRequestor`](../concepts/resource-manager.md#tokenrequestor).
 Extensions are supposed to reuse this mechanism for requesting tokens and a `generic-token-kubeconfig` for authenticating against shoot clusters.

-With [GEP-18](../proposals/18-shoot-CA-rotation.md) (Shoot cluster CA rotation), a dedicated CA will be used for signing client certificates ([gardener/gardener#5779](https://github.com/gardener/gardener/pull/5779)), that will be rotated when triggered by the shoot owner.
+With [GEP-18](../proposals/18-shoot-CA-rotation.md) (Shoot cluster CA rotation), a dedicated CA will be used for signing client certificates ([gardener/gardener#5779](https://github.com/gardener/gardener/pull/5779)) which will be rotated when triggered by the shoot owner.
 With this, extensions cannot reuse the `ca` secret anymore to issue client certificates.
 Hence, extensions must switch to short-lived `ServiceAccount` tokens in order to support the CA rotation feature.

 The `generic-token-kubeconfig` secret contains the CA bundle for establishing trust to shoot API servers.
-However, as the secret is immutable its name changes with the rotation of the Cluster CA.
+However, as the secret is immutable its name changes with the rotation of the cluster CA.
 Extensions need to look up the `generic-token-kubeconfig.secret.gardener.cloud/name` annotation on the respective [`Cluster`](./cluster.md) object in order to determine which secret contains the current CA bundle.
 The helper function `extensionscontroller.GenericTokenKubeconfigSecretNameFromCluster` can be used for this task.